juergenweb/FrontendContact/README.md

 ## Intentions for creating this module
 A contact form is something you will need on almost every website.
 Sometimes you will need more than one (fe if you have a staff member page, and you will offer a contact form for each staff member).

-With the FrontendForms module, which is the base for this module, you will be able to create contact forms in an easy way by your own - there is nothing wrong with it.
+With the FrontendForms module, which is the base for this module, you will be able to create contact forms in an easy way by your own - there is nothing wrong with it, but you have to write (or copy) the code always by your own to each template, whenever you need a form.
+It is an repetive kind of work, that I want to get rid of and to simplify this process.

-My intention to develop a contact form module was prevent the manual creation everytime you need and contact form, to save a lot of time and to keep the template clean from a lot of code.
+My intention to develop such a contact form module was to prevent the manual creation/copy everytime you need and contact form, to save a lot of time and to keep the template clean from a lot of code.
 But one goal was to keep the module very flexible, so that the form could be adapted, customized and enhanced to my needs.
-The main goal was to add a complete contactform with only one short line of code and this is possible with this module.
+The main goal was to add a complete working contactform with only one short line of code and this is possible with this module.

 ## Requirements